4 Grass No Electric

 Enjoy our peaceful, family run site set in the rolling pasturelands of Shropshire providing you with an excellent base from which to explore the area by car, foot, cycle or public transport.

-The north loop of the Shropshire Way covering 297 miles of stunning countryside with extensive views of hills and plains was completed in 2013 and passes within one mile of the site.
+The north loop of the Shropshire Way covers 297 miles of stunning countryside with extensive views of hills and plains which passes within one mile of the site.
 Walkers and cyclists can also enjoy way-marked trails in Nesscliffe County Park.

-There are two World Heritage Sites within easy reach; Ironbridge Gorge and Pontcysylite Aqueduct and you can visit the stunning Pistyll Rhaeadr Waterfalls, four National Trust properties and five Heritage Railways.
+There are two World Heritage Sites within easy reach; Ironbridge Gorge and Pontcysylite Aqueduct.
+You can also visit the stunning Pistyll Rhaeadr Waterfalls, four National Trust properties and five Heritage Railways.

-Nearby attractions with something for all the family include Park Hall Countryside Experience, Whittington Castle, Action Scott, Wroxeter, Lake Vyrnwy, Ellesmere and RAF Museum, Cosford.
+Nearby attractions with something for all the family include the British Iron Works, Park Hall Countryside Experience, Whittington Castle, Action Scott, Wroxeter, Lake Vyrnwy, Ellesmere and RAF Museum, Cosford.

 Food, Flower, Music, Walking & Literary Festivals take place throughout the year at Oswestry, Shrewsbury & Llangollen.